 - 1/4 cup (33g) unsalted pistachios, finely chopped, for topping

-- Preheat oven to 350 degrees.
+- For the cupcakes: Preheat oven to 350 degrees.
 In a mixing bowl whisk together flour, cornstarch, baking powder and salt for 20 seconds, set aside.

 I used Beanilla's Natural Pistachio Flavor.
 It tastes really close to almond extract if you are looking for a cheaper alternative, in the cupcake only use 3/4 tsp of the almond extract and 1/2 tsp in the frosting.
 If you are using an imitation pistachio flavor such as Lorann's you won't need near as much, probably 1/8 tsp in place of the 1 Tbsp.